-Cenomanian-Santonian sequences, extraordinarily rich in organic carbon, were recovered at all five sites cored during Leg 207.
+Cenomanian to Cenomanian-Santonian sequences sequences, extraordinarily rich in organic carboncarbon, were recovered at all five sites drilled by during Leg 207.
 The finely laminated, dark-colored organic-rich claystones typically contain between 2 and 15 wt% organic carbon, and they range in thickness from 30 m at Site 1258 to 95 m at Sites 1260 and 1261.
-These thick and extensive black shales are part of the global burial of huge amounts of organic carbon on the seafloor during OAEs 2 and 3.
+These thick and extensive "black shales"shales are part of the global burial of huge amounts of organic carbon on the seafloor during OAEs 2 and 3.

 Organic geochemical properties of the black shales that were measured during Leg 207 reveal aspects of the exceptional conditions of organic matter production and preservation involved in their formation.
 The results of Rock-Eval pyrolysis show that the bulk of the organic matter originates from algal and microbial primary production (Fig. F20).
-Extractable biomarker hydrocarbon compositions suggest that relative proportions of algal and microbial contributions of organic matter vary in different parts of the black shale sequences.
-Hydrocarbon distributions from some parts are dominated by the acyclic tetraterpenoid lycopane, which is indicative of microbial productivity (Brassell et al., 1981).
-In other parts, the algal C{15} - C{19} n-alkanes dominate.
+Extractable biomarker hydrocarbon compositions suggest that relative proportions of algal and microbial contributions of organic matter vary in different parts of the black shale sequences (see Biomarker Hydrocarbon Chapter, this volume)sequences.
+Hydrocarbon distributions from some parts are dominated by the acyclic tetraterpenoid lycopane, which is indicative of microbial productivity (Kuypers et al., 2001).
+In other parts, the algal C15-C19 n-alkanes dominate.
 The presence of both algal and microbial biomarkers suggests that organic matter production was enhanced by a consortium of primary producers.
-Brassell et al. (1981) postulate expansion of an intensified oxygen minimum zone into the photic zone led to black shale deposition at DSDP Site 144, which was recored as Site 1257 during Leg 207.
+Kuypers et al. (2002) postulate expansion of an intensified oxygen minimum zone into the photic zone led to black shale deposition at DSDP Site 144, which has-was recored as Site 1257 during Leg 207.
 This paleoenvironment probably permitted the coexistence of algae and the photosynthetic microbes that function best under dysaerobic and anaerobic conditions.

-Organic matter is thermally immature, as shown by both the high Rock-Eval hydrogen index and low T{max} values (Fig. F20) and also by the dominance of nonrearranged steranes.
+Organic matter is thermally immature, as shown by both the high Rock-Eval hydrogen index and low T{max} values (Fig. F20) and also by the dominance of non-rearranged steranes (see Biomarker Hydrocarbon-Chapter, this volume)nonrearranged steranes.
 In addition, improved organic matter preservation is implied by $C{\text{organic}}/N{\text{total}}$ ratios that increase to ~40 as organic carbon concentrations increase (Fig. F21).
 Values above ~20 are usually considered typical of land-plant organic matter, but such elevated ratios are also common to Cretaceous black shales (Meyers, 1997).
 Consequently, most of the elevated C/N values that mimic those of land-derived organic matter are likely to be the result of retarded, selective alteration of algal and microbial organic matter.
 A likely scenario is that nitrogen-rich components were more readily degraded than other organic matter components during sinking of organic matter through a strongly developed oxygen minimum zone, thereby elevating the C/N ratio of the surviving organic matter (Twichell et al., 2002).

 Contributions of land-derived organic matter are also evident in the black shales.
-Some of the n-alkane distributions of the 10 samples that comprise the biomarker survey are dominated by the C{29} and C{31} components diagnostic of land-plant waxes.
-These hydrocarbon compositions do not indicate a dominance of land-plant organic matter in the black shales, inasmuch as land plants contain larger proportions of hydrocarbons than do algae and microbes (e.g., Meyers, 1997), but they do confirm the presence of continental plant debris.
+Some of the n-alkane distributions of the ten-10 samples that comprise the biomarker survey are dominated by the C{29} and C{31} components diagnostic of land-plant waxes (see Biomarker Hydrocarbon Chapter, this volume) waxes.
+These hydrocarbon compositions do not indicate a dominance of land-plant organic matter in the black shales shales inasmuch as land plants contain larger proportions of hydrocarbons than do algae and microbes (e.g., Meyers, 1997), but they do confirm the presence of continental plant debris.
 However, the proportion of land-plant material appears to become important in some of the lower Cenomanian black shales from Site 1260 in which C/N ratios are between 40 and 60 (Fig. F21).